happyplaygrounds/erp-docs/index.md

 {% include image.html file="happy_docs_menu.png" url="http://jekyllrb.com" alt="Jekyll" caption="Happy Docs Menu" %}

 * Docs - Happy products or processes documentation
-* News - post of Happy Playground product, process or industry news
+* News - Posts of Happy Playground product, process or industry news
 * Github - the website where the Happy Docs site is hosted.
 * HIIQ - links to HIIQ website
 * Feedback - leave a note for the administrator
-* Nav (toggle switch) - toggle the sidebar visiblity
+* Nav (toggle switch) - toggle the sidebar visibility
 * Search - search the site

 ## Other instructions